 “We know that hurricane strength depends on the water it’s traversing, but we don’t know how much mixing occurs,” said Owens.
 “It’s not just the surface temperature that’s important—it’s the heat content of the upper ocean and whether a storm can dig down into the cold water enough to make a difference.
 The ocean can really spin things up if it’s warm enough.”

 Argo floats are generally launched from a ship into the ocean.
-They are not designed to endure a fall from an airplane, and they won't fit through the drop-tube used to deploy other, simpler instruments.
+They are not designed to endure a fall from an airplane, and they won’t fit through the drop-tube used to deploy other, simpler instruments.
 They also do not make measurements frequently enough to improve forecasts.
-So Breck and Jayne set about designing what would eventually become known as ALAMO (Air-Launched Autonomous Micro-observers) floats that would parachute from an airplane to the ocean and make hundreds of short underwater roundtrips over days or months before and after a storm.
+So Owens and Jayne set about designing what would eventually become known as ALAMO (Air-Launched Autonomous Micro-Observer) floats that would parachute from an airplane to the ocean and make hundreds of short underwater roundtrips over days or months before and after a storm.

 An early version of an air-launched profiling float was first envisioned by Russ Davis and Jim Dufour of the Scripps Institution of Oceanography with funding from the Office of Naval Research (ONR).
 Dufour left to form MRV Systems, a company that produces Argo floats and other oceanographic instruments, but he joined forces with Owens to refine those early designs into ALAMO.
-After Superstorm Sandy hit New Jersey and New York in 2012, Congress made money available to the National Oceanic and Atmospheric Administration (NOAA) to help improve storm forecasting and preparedness, and Owens secured funding via the NOAA Cooperative Institute of the North Atlantic to build the first ALAMO prototypes.
+After Superstorm Sandy hit New Jersey and New York in 2012, Congress made money available to the National Oceanic and Atmospheric Administration (NOAA) to help improve storm forecasting and preparedness, and Owens and Jayne secured funding via the NOAA Cooperative Institute of the North Atlantic to build the first ALAMO prototypes.
 In 2014, Jayne launched the first ALAMO floats with the Hurricane Hunters.
 Soon after, he began supplying data gathered by the floats directly to modelers in an effort to improve intensity forecasts.

 This year, Jayne teamed up with Capt.
 Elizabeth Sanabia at the U.S. Naval Academy to deploy ALAMO floats purchased by ONR during one of the most active hurricane seasons in recent memory.
 In August, Hurricane Harvey suddenly “blew up” from a Category 1 to a Category 4 storm as it passed over warm water off the coast of Texas, much like Katrina did in 2005 as it approached New Orleans.
-After that, Hurricane Irma raked through the Caribbean before turning north to Florida, and Hurricane Maria devastated Puerto Rico at Category 4.
+After that, Hurricane Irma raked through the Caribbean as a Category 5 storm before turning north to Florida, and Hurricane Maria devastated Puerto Rico at Category 4.